lolwierd/lolwierd/content/blog/Two ways to live.md

 That is the best I can do.
 That is how I think, (at least as of this moment), I will minimize regrets.

 Also, [Chainsaw Man](https://mangasee123.com/manga/Chainsaw-Man-Color) is epic.
 Go give it a read.

----

-EDIT: 2022-07-08

-Yo, fuck that weak shit.
-Was down as fuck from the last 2 days, read One Piece, and now I’m Back.
-Fuck that weak shit about ‘trying my best.
-I am going all in babyy lets goooo!!

-It's not going to do me any good if I overthink such a small little thing.
-It really does not matter in the grand scheme of things.
-Living in the present, fuck trying to please my future self.

-Chainsaw Man really did a number on my self-confidence huh?
-Still a 10.
-Will probably not reread it again.
-Not my favorite story, but certainly one of the best stories of all time.